jonmartin721/living-story-world/README.md

 ---

 ## Narrative Presets
 These affect pacing, how the story is told, maturity level, and random world generation.
+These have a large effect on your story!

 Story genres to set the tone:
 - `cozy-adventure` - Character-driven stories with gentle stakes